American urban history: Confederacy

 Cities played a much less important part in the heavily rural Confederacy.
 When the war started the largest cities in slave states were seized in 1861 by the Union, including Washington, Baltimore, Wheeling, Louisville, and St. Louis.
 The largest and most important Confederate city, New Orleans, was captured in early 1862, and Nashville in 1863.
 All these cities became major logistic and strategic centers for the Union forces.
 All the remaining ports were blockaded by the summer of 1861, ending normal commercial traffic, with only very expensive blockade runners getting through.
 The largest remaining cities were Atlanta, the railroad center which was destroyed in 1864, in the national capital in Richmond which held out to the bitter end.

 The overall decline in food supplies, made worse by the inadequate transportation system, led to serious shortages and high prices in Confederate cities.
 When bacon reached a dollar a pound in 1864, the poor white women of Richmond, Atlanta and many other cities began to riot; they broke into shops and warehouses to seize food.
 The women expressed their anger at ineffective state relief efforts, speculators, merchants and planters.
 As wives and widows of soldiers they were hurt by the inadequate welfare system.

-The eleven Confederate states in 1860 had 297 towns and cities with 835,000 people; of these 162 with 681,000 people were at one point occupied by Union forces.
-Eleven were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively); the eleven contained 115,900 people in the 1860 census, or 14% of the urban South.
-The number of people (as of 1860) who lived in the destroyed towns represented just over 1% of the Confederacy's 1860 population.
+The eleven Confederate states in 1860 had 297 towns and cities with 835,000 people.
+Of these, 162 towns and cities with 681,000 people were at one point occupied by Union forces.
+Eleven were destroyed or severely damaged by war action, including Atlanta (with an 1860 population of 9,600), Charleston, Columbia, and Richmond (with prewar populations of 40,500, 8,100, and 37,900, respectively).
+The eleven contained 115,900 people in the 1860 census, or 14% of the urban South.
+The number of people as of 1860 who lived in the destroyed towns represented just over 1% of the Confederacy's 1860 population.